Lucky (Halsey song): Composition

 "Lucky" is 3 minutes and 18 seconds long.
 Halsey wrote the song with Michael Uzowuru, and the latter produced it with Rahm Silverglade and Dylan Wiggins.
 It interpolates Spears's song in its chorus and the Monica single "Angel of Mine" (1998) in its production.
 Consequently, Max Martin, Rami Yacoub, Alexander Kronlund, Rhett Lawrence, and Travon Potts also received songwriting credits.
 Brandon Buttner was an additional producer and Caleb Laven was the vocal producer.
 Sean Matsukawa and Caroline Whitaker served as the engineers, while Mark Stent was the mixing engineer.

-Tomás Mier of Rolling Stone categorized "Lucky" as a pop song, and Ilana Kaplan of People described it as "pop-meet-R&B-tinged".
+"Lucky" has been described as a pop and teen pop song; Ilana Kaplan of People described it as "pop-meet-R&B-tinged".
 Lyrically, the song deals with Halsey's relationship with fame, health issues, and motherhood.
 She also addresses criticism of her appearance: "And why she losin' so much weight / I heard it's from the drugs she ate / And I feel her but I can't relate / Because I'd never end up in that state".
 The chorus's lyrics change the pronouns from those of Spears's "Lucky" to first-person.
 Halsey then announces that she shaved her head due to health issues ("I shaved my head four times because I wanted to / And then I did it one more time 'cause I got sick"), and how she became a single mother following her break-up with her ex.